dmlc/dmlc.github.io/_posts/2016-12-14-GPU-accelerated-xgboost.markdown

 param['updater'] = 'grow_gpu'
 ```

-Xgboost must be built from source using the cmake build system, following the instructions [here](https://github.com/dmlc/xgboost/tree/master/plugin/updater_gpu).
+XGBoost must be built from source using the cmake build system, following the instructions [here](https://github.com/dmlc/xgboost/tree/master/plugin/updater_gpu).

 The plug-in may be used through the Python or CLI interfaces at this time.
 [A demo is available](https://github.com/dmlc/xgboost/tree/master/demo/gpu_acceleration) showing how to use the GPU algorithm to accelerate a cross validation task on a large dataset.

 ## About the author
-The Xgboost GPU plugin is contributed by [Rory Mitchell](https://github.com/RAMitchell).
+The XGBoost GPU plugin is contributed by [Rory Mitchell](https://github.com/RAMitchell).
 The project was a part of a Masters degree dissertation at Waikato University.

-Many thanks to the xgboost authors and contributors!
+Many thanks to the XGBoost authors and contributors!